anoma/nspec/docs/tutorial/engines/index.juvix.md

   cf. https://github.com/anoma/formanoma/blob/a00c270144b4cfcf2aea516d7412ffbe508cf3d1/Types/Engine.thy#L209 -->

-While the above is simply a definition, let us quickly add short explanations of each of the fields.
+While the above is simply a definition, let us add short explanations of each of the fields before we turn to a simple example.
 The name is a means to address messages (among other things).
 The mailbox contains (a subset of) the previously received messages.
 The acquaintances is a list of "known names".